ruester/gfz-command-line-tool-repository/doc/Installationguide.md

 well, because we focused on running the server inside of the docker image.
 This already included several other jar files.
 In case you have a question about this, feel free to contact us.

-In order to provide transformations of data to contour lines you must also include the following jars:
-- gt-process-raster-13.5.jar
-- gt-process-13.5.jar
-- jt-contour-1.3.1.jar
-- jt-attributeop-1.3.1.jar

 ## Edit the dispatcher-servlet.xml